 - Indoor air quality products including air filters and air purification systems

-Some are HVAC-R techs, which means they also work with refrigeration.
+Some are HVAC-R professionals, which means they also can take care of refrigeration.

-While HVAC can be physically difficult, it can also be very satisfying.
-As a technician you should be able to:
+While HVAC can be physically challenging, it can also be very satisfying.
+As a technician you’ll be required to be able to:

-- Work in uncomfortable settings, like tight or dirty spaces.
+- Work in extreme settings, including small or dirty spaces.

-- Work in hot or cold areas because equipment is usually outdoors.
+- Work in hot or cold areas since equipment is typically outdoors.

 - Work evenings, weekends and overtime during peak times.

-It’s a good career choice if you want to:
+It’s a great career possibility if you want to:

-- Not be saddled with heavy amounts of student debt.
+- Not have heavy amounts of student debt.

-- Avoid sitting at a desk or in an office.
+- Avoid being stuck at a desk or in an office.

-- Have job security knowing your position can’t be outsourced.
+- Have job security being sure your position can’t be outsourced.

-- Be your own boss and run your own profitable business.
+- Work as your own boss and have your own profitable business.

-How to Become an HVAC Technician
+What to Do to Become a Professional HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.
+Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment evolves.

-Another perk of working in HVAC is little to no instructional debt.
+Another benefit of working in HVAC is little to no student debt.

 According to Midwest Technical Institute, attending a technical or trade school typically is around $15,000.
-A community college usually costs around $5,000 annually.
+A community college typically costs around $5,000 annually.
 In comparison, the average student debt for a bachelor’s degree is $25,921.

-A Day in the Life of an HVAC Technician
+A Typical Day of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Potential Compensation for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary